Symbian9/qmapshack-doc-wiki/DocFaqData.md

-The philosophy of the QMS workspace concept is to support handling of temporary project data which exists only for a short time period and for which there is no need to save it permanently into a user-defined database (shown in the lower part of the "Data" dock widget).
+The philosophy of the QMS workspace concept is to support handling of temporary project data which exists only for a short time period and for which there is no need to save it permanently into a user-defined database (shown in the  "Database" dock widget).
 In order to avoid the loss of such temporary project data without forcing the user to save it as permanent data QMS uses the `workspace.db` database.
-This file contains all the data of the current QMS workspace (upper part of the "Data" dock widget).
+This file contains all the data of the current QMS workspace.
 Thus, this state of the workspace can be restored after a restart of QMS.

 The database setup is part of the configuration and saved in a configuration file (*.config or *.ini file, Windows registry).
 The workspace setup